MSRG/HyperLedgerLab/docs/HowToUse.md

     * Use the script inventory/blockchain/benchmark/generator/workload/splitfiles.sh to split large workloads.
     * The generated chaincode is copied to inventory/blockchain/src/contract/generator/
     * To run the benchmark with generated chaincode and workload: `./scripts/gen_run_benchmark.sh <chaincode>`

+11. Collecting additional metrics from the blockchain
+    * You can extend the caliper scripts to collect additional metrics regarding transaction failures by replacing the specific files in the caliper/ folder with the corresponding files in the editedcaliperfiles/ folder.

 Fabric-Metrics Workflow:
 -----